thdrmscks339/TU-Delft-Thesis/README.md

-# Urban Form and Building Energy Analysis
+## Urban Form Element, Urban Heat Island Effect and Building Energy Analysis

 This repository contains Python scripts used for analyzing the relationship between urban form elements, building characteristics, and energy consumption across different seasons and spatial scales.
 The scripts cover various stages of the analysis pipeline, including data handling and cleaning, processing the provided dataset, converting land surface temperature (LST) to air temperature, testing with weather sensors, and analyzing the relative importance of urban form elements using the Genizi method.
 The results of the analysis are presented through a series of visualizations.